RyanNolanData/QATStreamlit/README.md

 If Streamlit appears to be offline, refresh the app.
 Streamlit does this to save resources on their server.
 Additionally if it crashes, reach out to Ryan: [ryannolandata@gmail.com](mailto:ryannolandata@gmail.com) to reboot the app.

+You're welcome to use this as the foundation for your own QAT/Word project.
+While this will serve as the central repository, feel free to modify it and create your own version as needed.

 ---

 ## 🚀 Features